How to fix/repair APFS "container superblock is invalid" error?

 When the superblock of an APFS container has been damaged and become invalid, we can no longer access files on the container.
 To avoid data loss, we should firstly perform data recovery from the APFS container whose superblock is invalid, and then fix the corrupted APFS container by erasing.

-Besides, iBoysoft Mac Data Recovery can also recover lost files from FAT32 drives, exFAT drives, HFS+ drives, recover data from hard drive, external hard drive, USB flash drive, SD card, pen drive, no matter the drive is formatted, unmountable, unreadable or corrupted.
+Besides, iBoysoft Mac Data Recovery can also recover lost files from FAT32 drives, exFAT drives, HFS+ drives, recover lost data from hard drive, external hard drive, USB flash drive, SD card, pen drive, no matter the drive is formatted, unmountable, unreadable or corrupted.

 1. Launch iBoysoft Mac Data Recovery.